semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=Oyrw"  border="0" frameBorder="0" width="100%" height="432"></iframe>

 Regex matching is **unanchored**.
 For anchored matching, use `\A` for start-of-string anchoring and `\Z` for end-of-string anchoring.
-The next example, using the same expression as above but anchored, will find no matches:
+The next example, using the same expression as above but anchored, finds no matches:

 <iframe src="https://semgrep.dev/embed/editor?snippet=ved8"  border="0" frameBorder="0" width="100%" height="432"></iframe>